Deal alert! Northwest, our favorite company, is forming

 District of Columbia General Partnership FAQs

-You don’t have to register your General Partnership with the District of Columbia DCRA.
+You don’t have to register your General Partnership with the District of Columbia DLCP.
 It simply exists once you and your partners decide to go into business together and complete the steps above.

-However, if your General Partnership will use a DBA (aka Trade Name), then that needs to be filed with the District of Columbia DCRA.
+However, if your General Partnership will use a DBA (aka Trade Name), then that needs to be filed with the District of Columbia DLCP.

 Additionally, you should check with an accountant in Washington, D.C. about whether your General Partnership needs to register with the District of Columbia Department of Revenue for business taxes.